abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Ajahn Yatiko • September 2012

 When undertaking the life of a monastic, we have a direction and a goal in mind.
-There’s something we’re aiming for and it’s important to reflect on that with some frequency.
+There’s something we’re aiming for, and it’s important to reflect on that with some frequency.
 From time to time we can ask ourselves, *What’s the direction of my life?
 What’s the goal of my life?*